Kong/docs.konghq.com/app/docs/0.9.x/configuration.md

 If the `cluster_listen` host is '0.0.0.0', then the first local, non-loopback IPv4 address will be advertised to other nodes.
 However, in some cases (specifically NAT traversal), there may be a routable address that cannot be bound to.
-This flag enables gossiping a different address to support this.
+This flag enables advertising a different address to support this.

 Default: none